 It was quite clear that long sections of the trail would normally be much, much wetter.
 Apart from some very cold nights, a few dreich days and my spot of bad luck with snowmelt in the Cairngorms, my biggest problem weatherwise was sunburn!

-I’ll post photos subsequently with brief commentaries but can’t blog such a long walk in the same detail as I did with the PW, it would take forever.
+I’ll post photos eventually with brief commentaries but can’t blog such a long walk in the same detail as I did with the PW, it would take forever.
 Apart from anything else it’s summer in Norfolk, and I’m back from Scotland fit as a flea, touch wood.
-I wrote my Pennine Way blogs while injured, but I don’t enjoy typing when I could be outdoors in the sunshine 😉
+I wrote my Pennine Way blogs while injured.

 The GPX files were 100% reliable and quickly became my default navigation resource.
 I used them in the free mapping app OsmAnd, paying about two quid for the contour lines plugin which was invaluable.
 Lazily, I ended up not bothering with paper maps at all, which I know is not the done thing in such remote country.